Mikxox/EnCodec_Trainer/README.md

 # EnCodec_Trainer

-Implementation to add training function with loss to https://github.com/facebookresearch/encodec Only training.py is new code.
+Implementation to add training function with loss to https://github.com/facebookresearch/encodec \
+Used audio_to_mel.py from https://github.com/descriptinc/melgan-neurips \
+Some minor adjustments to other code to add new model. \
+Only training.py is new code.

 ## Citation